This is a feature only available in the pro plans of the Pixel Manager for WooCommerce

 Why didn't we implement a cookie banner?

 On the surface a cookie banner looks simple.
 But, to be fully compliant with the various legal requirements, a CMP has to integrate a wide range of technical features.
 And requirements are changing fast around the globe.
-Therefore this is out of scope for our plugin and we let the CMP professionals figure out the best ways to implement this.
+Therefore, this is out of scope for the Pixel Manager, and we let the CMP professionals figure out the best ways to implement this.

 But why have we implemented an internal way to block and unblock tracking scripts, especially when some CMPs can do that automatically?